CostaBru/knapsack/README.md

 # The Nemhauser-Ullman algorithm

 The Nemhauser-Ullman algorithm [12] for the knapsack problem computes the Pareto curve and returns the best solution from the curve.
-Let's call it ``NU``.
+Let's call that algorithm ``NU``.

 For ``i`` in ``[n]``, let ``Li`` be the list of all Pareto points over the solution set ``Si`` = ``2**i``, i.e., ``Si`` contains all subsets of the items ``1, . . . , i``.
 Recall that each Pareto point is a (weight, profit) pair.
 The points in Li are assumed to be listed in increasing order of their weights.
 Clearly, ``L1`` = ``[(0,0)``, ``(w1, p1)]``.
 The list ``Li+1`` can be computed from